AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 adjustments on the CPU and GPU.

 **Config authors**: You may find these new transforms useful when building Look Transforms.
+When used in a config, the parameters may be considered locked (same as a CDL).

 **Developers**: You may want to expose editing functionality for these transforms and support their dynamic properties.
+Note however that once a transform is included in a config, it should be considered locked.

 Providing an Interchange Mechanism Between Configs